aspose-html/Aspose.HTML-Products/html/en/partials/_fileformats.md

 {{<section EPUB>}}

 EPUB is an e-book file format that provides a standard digital publication format for publishers and consumers.
+EPUB files can store words, images, stylesheets, fonts, metadata details, and tables of content.
 The format has been so common by now that it is supported by many e-readers and software applications.
 For example, on Mac OS, the pre-installed Books software provides support for opening such files.
 In addition, there is a lot of compatible software available for smartphones, tablets and computers.
 EPUB file standards are maintained by the International Digital Publishing Forum (IDPF).

 {{<section SVG>}}